ekhmoi/what-appears/_chapters/04-working-with-difficulty/08-relational-difficulty-and-other-fields.md

 - a protocol for how you hold others,
 - and it has big consequences for how difficulty unfolds.

+Everything in this chapter rests on that double awareness.

 ---

 ### The ego temptation: turning others into props

-Under certain ego-generating protocols (from the previous chapter):
+Under some of the ego-generating protocols from the previous chapter:

 - “protect my image at any cost”,
 - “never show weakness”,